Well, so much for 2013.

 Eli Roth returns to horror in "The Green Inferno" (Sept.
 5); Jason Bateman and Tina Fey honor Dad's last wish in "This Is Where I Leave You" (Sept.
 12); Milla Jovovich shoots more zombies in "Resident Evil 6" (Sept.
 12); Denzel Washington brings the action in "The Equalizer" (Sept.
 26).

-Roberts Downey Jr. & Duvall play son and father in the crime thriller “The Judge” (Oct.
-10).
-A children’s classic comes to life in "Alexander and the Terrible, Horrible, No Good, Very Bad Day" (Oct.
+A children's classic comes to life in "Alexander and the Terrible, Horrible, No Good, Very Bad Day" (Oct.
 10); Luke Evans grows fangs in "Dracula Untold" (Oct.
 17); more things go bump in "Paranormal Activity 5" (Oct.
 24).

 Marvel gets animated with "Big Hero 6" (Nov.
 7); Lloyd & Harry are older and no wiser in "Dumb and Dumber To" (Nov.
 14); Cate Blanchett and David Mamet team up for "Blackbird" (Nov.
 14); the working class blues continue in "Horrible Bosses 2" (Nov.
 28).